sibiraj-s/vscode-scss-formatter/README.md

 This extension contributes the following settings:

+* `scssFormatter.printWidth`: Line length that the formatter will wrap on.
 * `scssFormatter.useTabs`: Indent lines with tabs instead of spaces.
 * `scssFormatter.tabWidth`: Specify the number of spaces per indentation-level.
 * `scssFormatter.singleQuote`: Use single quotes instead of double quotes.